Quanta-of-solitude/SMS-iT_GHL/README.md

 Once done and the app is authorized, we can use the the conversations API within GHL to send message to a contact or message a contact through GHL appointments diretly through SMS-iT.

-> more to be updated.
+> more to be updated: Incoming